Kopernicus/Kopernicus/README.md

 * UnityEngine.dll
 * UnityEngine.UI.dll

 After that you can compile the .sln file with VS, MonoDevelop or other build tools.
+If you have Linux experience you can use Makefiles too, however, you will need Microsofts Roslyn compiler for it.